-The babyMed pregnancy calculator gives you a great way to calculate the days up or down.
+The babyMed pregnancy due date calculator gives you a great way to calculate the days up or down.

 The problem is that having been given a specified due date has made women place too much emphasis on a precise day.

-Many doctors use several ways to calculate the due date including a sonogram, and the sonogram if done early before 20 weeks is usually precise within 7-10 days.
+Many doctors use several ways to calculate the due date including a sonogram, which if done early before 20 weeks is usually precise within 7-10 days.

-Induction isn’t without risks for you, either: Research has shown that a first-time mother whose labor is induced is twice as likely to have a cesarean as one whose labor starts on its own.
-When you let your baby choose his own birthday, it means he’s really ready to begin life outside the womb.
+Induction isn’t without risks for you, either: Research has shown that a first-time mother whose labor is induced is twice as likely to have a cesarean section as one whose labor starts on its own.
+When you let your baby choose her/his own birthday, it means he/she is really ready to begin life outside the womb.

 Your due date is an estimate of when you will give birth, not a guarantee.
 A much better way to calculate the "due date" would be to give you a range of days, maybe a 2-3 weeks period within which you would be expected to have the baby.
 You still should realize that about 10% of babies are born before 37 weeks, specifically if you are high risk or having multiples like twins.